 Records

-(1) The Municipality may in hard copy or electronic media and or data base keep record in the land use scheme register referred to in section 28 of the land use rights in relation to each erf or portion of land and which information is regarded as part of its land use scheme.
+(1) The Municipality must, in hard copy or electronic media and data base, keep record in the land use scheme register referred to in section 28 of the land use rights in relation to each erf or portion of land and which information is regarded as part of its land use scheme.

 (2) The Municipality must keep, maintain and make accessible to the public, including on the Municipality’s website, the approved land use scheme and or any component thereof applicable within the municipal area of the Municipality.

 (3) Should anybody or person request a copy of the approved land use scheme, the Municipality must provide on payment by such body or person of the fee approved by the Council, a copy to them of the approved land use scheme or any component thereof: Provided that if the Municipality is of the opinion that in order to provide the said copy it will take officials unreasonably away from their substantive duties such request for a copy can be dealt with in terms of the Promotion of Access to Information Act, 2000.

+If the municipality has a by-law on access to information, the reference rather to the by-law

 Contents of land use scheme